IHNF262/DeepLearningPractice/5_1_BuildingARecurrentNeuralNetwork-tf/README.md

 In this section, we try to show some typical examples with RNN or LSTM.

-__1.Dinasaur names: (employ RNN)__
+## Dinasaur names: (employ RNN)

-1. Dinasaur Names:
-  we need a name generator to generate reasonable names, which can be constructed by training some input with existing names by RNN.
+**we need a name generator to generate reasonable names, which can be constructed by training some input with existing names by RNN.**

-(1)Open Training data:
+- (1)Open Training data :
   There are 1536 reasonable names, and these names have a total of 19909 characters, 27 of which 27 are unique.'a'-'z' + '\n')

-(2)training:
+- (2)training :
    As the parameters, such as ___Wax, Waa, Wya, ba, by___ are unique, so the number of RNN units can vary with the length of input name characters.

 __1.Initialize parameters:__